 DeJoy has plans to eliminate overtime, freeze hiring, halt late-delivery trips, and cut post office operating hours.
 While DeJoy claims these reforms are necessary to remain fiscally solvent, reports already show delays in mail service, and that may just be the beginning.

-Last Friday, DeJoy announced sweeping changes to the organizational structure of USPS leadership – move that instantly displaced 23 executives.
+Last Friday, DeJoy announced sweeping changes to the organizational structure of USPS leadership – a move that instantly displaced 23 executives.
 This included two top-level officials tasked with overseeing the day-to-day operation of delivering mail while strengthening DeJoy’s control over the agency.

 Soon, the USPS will see a surge in activity due to the prevalence of mail-in voting in this November’s election.
 Delays in the delivery of mail-in ballots could cause millions of lawful votes arriving too late to be counted, and with it millions of American citizens being disenfranchised.